Follow your passion for Arts — and be business savvy, too.

 Through your business courses, you'll gain an in-depth understanding of accounting, management, economics, marketing, entrepreneurship, ethics, and communication.

 Pick one of 23 majors in humanities, social sciences, languages, fine arts, or performing arts.
 You’ll still have room to round out your degree with courses in other areas that spark your interest.

 About Honours Arts and Business

-Starts in first year: apply directly to the Honours Arts and Business program on your application
+Apply directly to Honours Arts and Business on your application